-For writers this would be window shopping, but independent professionals who prefer co-working spaces to renting out individual office spaces.
+This would be window-shopping for writers but independent professionals who prefer co-working spaces to rent out individual office spaces.
 Canopy will be a premium offering in this upcoming and contemporary working segment.
 This collaborative office company is the brainchild of renowned designer Yves Béhar, in partnership with businessmen Amir Mortazavi and Steve Mohebi.
-It is made to cater to financially-cushioned and ‘mature’ professionals who appreciate art, luxury, modern amenities and fresh juice.
+It is made to cater to financially-cushioned and ‘mature’ professionals who appreciate art, luxury, modern amenities, and fresh juice.

 It will be set up in the posh Pacific Heights in San Francisco – where currently there is a big gap in co-working spaces.
 Workers in the primarily residential area usually have to rely on long commutes to business parks in the city.

-People can work in expensively relaxing chairs, soaking in plenty of natural light and greenery from potted plants.
-It will also have “concierge amenities” as well as a $700 Juicero Press (also designed by Behar), Sight Glass Coffee, Sodastream sparkling tap water, and catering from a local Fillmore Street restaurant.
+People can work inexpensively relaxing chairs, soaking in plenty of natural light and greenery from potted plants.
+It will also have “concierge amenities” and a $700 Juicero Press (also designed by Behar), Sight Glass Coffee, Sodastream sparkling tap water, and catering from a local Fillmore Street restaurant.

-The designer doesn’t want create a “co-working giant” like competition WeWork, but rather a place that caters to a collection of people with “complimentary businesses and different interests and pursuits.”
+The designer doesn’t want to create a “co-working giant” like competition WeWork, but rather a place that caters to a collection of people with “complementary businesses and different interests and pursuits.”
 Canopy is planned to be launched in September, with space for just 40 members.

 [ Via : 7×7 ]